 How to Use 9th Chords When Writing a Chord Progression

 Fundamentally, there’s literally no point learning to play 9th chords on guitar if you don’t know how to use them.

 You’ll just end up just not using them, forgetting them and throwing your guitar out the window for good measure.

-Any time you would play a major 7th chord normally, you can play a major 9th chord…
+Any time you would play a major 7th chord normally, you can try a major 9th chord…

-Any time you would play a dominant 7th chord normally, you can play a 9th chord…
+Any time you would play a dominant 7th chord normally, you can try a 9th chord…

 Man, I just love 9th chords!

 But what if you try turning a major 7th into a major 9th, and it sounds a bit off?